shreyasks1999/Python_Mario/README.md

 ## Get Started

-If on Linux, change all the "system('afplay <sound>.wav&')" commands to "system('aplay <sound>.wav&')" within "main.py" .There are 9 occurences, in the following lines:
+If you're on Linux, change all the "system('afplay <sound>.wav&')" commands to "system('aplay <sound>.wav&')" within "main.py" .There are 9 occurences, in the following lines:
-	line 16
+	line 16,
-	line 37
+	line 37,
-	line 46
+	line 46,
-	line 57
+	line 57,
-	line 77
+	line 77,
-	line 94
+	line 94,
-	line 106
+	line 106,
-	line 128
+	line 128,
 	line 143

 If you're using MacOS, you're good to go.